 Day Two – Leave the Car Behind and Find Inner Peace on Iona

 After breakfast, take the short stroll to the ferry port and catch the 10-minute foot passenger-only crossing to Baile Mor (‘Big Town’ – something of a misnomer!) on the magical island of Iona.
 Just three-and-a-half square miles in area, long considered the cradle of Christianity in Scotland and a place of pilgrimage for some 1500 years, a feeling of peace and tranquillity pervades on Iona.
-Clear waters of the Atlantic lap on porcelain-sand beaches, as the island’s elevation gently rises affording views of the islands of Colonsay, Tiree and Coll, a line of long-established cottages peering back towards Mull.
+Clear waters of the Atlantic lap on porcelain-sand beaches, anc the island’s elevation gently rises to afford views of the islands of Colonsay, Tiree and Coll, with a line of long-established cottages peering back towards Mull.

-Undoubtedly, the island’s main draw, under 10 minutes’ walk from the ferry is the Abbey, whose architecture spans around 400 years from the 13th to the 16th century, and which is now base for the vibrant, ecumenical Iona Community.
+Back on Iona, the island’s main draw, which is under 10 minutes’ walk from the ferry – is the Abbey, whose architecture spans around 400 years from the 13th to the 16th century, and which is now base for the vibrant, ecumenical Iona Community.
 Here you’ll find the 10th-/11th-century shrine to St Columba, and nearby the Augustinian nunnery, the most complete and oldest-surviving nun complex in Scotland.